localyyz/logspout-gcs/README.md

 * `FLUSH_INTERVAL` : interval that collected logs are then uploaded to GCS, as seconds (default: 120)
 * `MAX_SINK_SIZE_MB` : max buffer size for log collection before sending to GCS, as MB (default: 16)

+## Troubleshoot

+Make sure docker run is not executed with `-it` flag.
+This interferes with logspout capturing.

 ## LICENSE

 MIT